-What areas of research meet the criteria for the ASPIRE HEMOPHILIA Research Awards?
+What areas of research focus meet the criteria for the ASPIRE HEMOPHILIA Research Awards?

 Pfizer will consider applications which address one of the following areas in Hemophilia A and/or Hemophilia B. Applications comprising laboratory investigation or clinical research will be considered.

-- Significance and location of extravascular coagulation factor stores
+- Significance and location of extravascular coagulation FIX stores

 Are there any specific research areas that are excluded from ASPIRE HEMOPHILIA Research Awards?